hjJunior/resposiveness/README.md

 ## Propose
 This project has been built thinking an easy and less verbose possible way to get the breakpoints defined in CSS on Flutter.
-With this project you can define sizes, which your app will rebuild the view to get the most responsible layout for current size
+With this project you can define sizes, which your app will rebuild the view to get the most responsible layout for the current size

 **basic example**

 ![Portrait -> Landscape](/example-preview.png?raw=true "Portrait to landscape")

 ## Why
 Design responsive layouts it shouldn't be hard!
-Specially for who come from web, which there is easiest way: defining CSS breakpoints.
+Especially for who come from the web, which there is easiest way: defining CSS breakpoints.
-Flutter provide to us an Widget which rebuild when we have changes on layout size, btw, It was a little painful, to create internal if on render view, its look dirty, I think this is to much responsible too one file and is not reusable.
+Flutter provides us a Widget which rebuild when we have changes on layout size, btw, It was a little painful, to create internal if on render view, its look dirty, I think this is too much responsible to one file and is not reusable.
 Because of it, I created this package, one where you can:

-- Different looks according with current size of screen
+- Different looks according to the current size of the screen
 - Reuse your breakpoints
 - Don't dirty your views with conditional size logic

 ## Getting Started

-Since this project it wasn't published on Pub (yet!), you should use in your project by adding the dependency on pubspec.yml referring the Github package
+Since this project it wasn't published in Pub (yet!), you should use in your project by adding the dependency on pubspec.yaml referring the Github package
 ```yaml
 dependencies:
   # ...